By Robert Lane

 The Forgiving Nature of Color Gradients

 Interestingly enough, the process of combining colors is much more forgiving when using gradients—colors that fade into each other.
-PowerPoint 2010 offers a greatly improved, user-friendly interface for making gradients, by the way (Figure 8).
+Beginning with version 2010, PowerPoint offers a greatly improved, user-friendly interface for making gradients, by the way (Figure 8).

 Figure 8 – Adding a Gradient to a Shape